morfology/RachelPowerDesign/src/content/projects/family-home-renovation.md

 author: "Rachel Power"
 tags: ["Surrey", "Farnham"]
 draft: false
+#> Absolutely thrilled with how our home was transformed!
 ---

-The heart of the refurbishment lies in the seamless integration of classic design elements.

-> Absolutely thrilled with how our home was transformed!
+Respecting the character and age of the property this renovation seamlessly integrated timeless features with vintage details and modern twists.
+Understanding our clients passion for design and mid century modern silhouettes the curated scheme combined classic design elements with modern styling.